IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 hacked(seriously don't use jquery 1), hoping that hackers will not find out that your website's library or framework has known vulnerabilities is not a good strategy.
-Making a habit of inspecting the libraries' versions, if you're using github you can turn on notifications for vulnerabilities in libraries or you can use [snyk](https://snyk.io/) which has a web and cli app that checks vulnerabilities in all dependencies in project's your `package.json`
+Making a habit of inspecting the libraries' versions, if you're using github you can turn on notifications for vulnerabilities in libraries with [dependabot](https://github.com/marketplace/dependabot-preview) or you can use [snyk](https://snyk.io/) which has a web and cli app that checks vulnerabilities in all dependencies in project's your `package.json`

 ## Not inspecting frameworks or libraries before deploying to production or using it

-Sometimes the libraries might not be deprecated or have known vulnerabilities but, it always better to be safe than sorry, when house builders look for tools to aid them in their work they don't choose the latest fanciest tools that only a handful of craftsman use, they always in search for tools that stood the test of time, and that's what I think developers should do, use tools that many developers have tried and did not find any tricky or mal-intentioned code, I also think that from time to time you should check what code is in your library.
+Sometimes the libraries might not be deprecated or have known vulnerabilities but, it always better to be safe than sorry, when house builders look for tools to aid them in their work they don't choose the latest "fanciest" tools that only a handful of craftsman use, they always in search for tools that stood the test of time, and that's what I think developers should do, use tools that many developers have tried and did not find any tricky or mal-intentioned code, I also think that from time to time you should check what code is in your library.